Test Big Cloud Operations¶

 and below Linux distributions:

-The framework is being used for executing test cases.
-As Tobiko can be executed on nodes that are not part of the cloud to test against, this doesn’t mean Tobiko requires cloud nodes have to run with one of tested Python versions or Linux distributions.
+The Tobiko Python framework is being used to implement test cases.
+As Tobiko can be executed on nodes that are not part of the cloud to test against, this doesn’t mean Tobiko requires cloud nodes have to run with one of above Python versions or Linux distributions.

 Main Project Goals¶